guillaumezin/DomoticzEbusd/readme.md

 ## Configuration
 Add the ebusd-bridge hardware in Domoticz hardware configuration tab, giving the ebusd hosting device IP address or name, the telnet port, the HTTP JSON port, the registers, and set the refresh rate, read-only mode and debug mode.
 The refresh rate reads the registers values at the given rate in seconds.

 The registers parameter can be left empty.
-In that case, the plugin will create devices for every register if read-only parameter is set to one of the "add discovered devices" choices and they will be added to Setup / Devices as Unused, you will have to set the devices you're interested into as Used.
+In that case, the plugin will create devices for every register if read-only parameter is set to one of the "add discovered devices" choices and they will be added to Setup / Devices as unused, you will have to set the devices you're interested into as used.
 You can have a look to Setup / Log / Status tab the see created registers.
 However it is recommended to limit to useful registers.
 It is advised to create a first hardware with empty registers parameter, then to restart Domoticz, to look at devices created and to keep only useful registers by creating a new ebusd-bridge hardware with registers filled-in then to delete the first ebusd-bridge hardware.
 You can also change the read-only parameter to one of the "don't add discovered devices" then delete useless devices.

 You can add many registers separated by space.
 Registers preceded with character `!` will be excluded.
 The register names have following convention:
 ```